 Virtual events are easy enough to run on other platforms.
 You can provide live streams of content and expand the reach of your conference through platforms like:

 - YouTube Live

 - Facebook/Instagram Live

-Using these digital venues, your event can attract a much broader (albeit less targeted) audience.
-Because you can’t control who sees the content on these platforms, it’s not ideal for all types; paid, private, or gated content is not appropriate for livestream broadcasting.
-However, if you have a broad audience or a topic of wide interest, livestreaming is a great option to consider.
+Using live streaming platforms helps your event attract a much broader (albeit less targeted) audience.
+Because you can’t control who sees the content on these platforms, it’s not ideal for all types of virtual events; paid, private, or gated content is not appropriate for live stream broadcasting.
+However, live streaming is an excellent option if you have a broad audience or a topic of wide interest.

 Remember the Fun Stuff

 Virtual events need to be engaging.
-A few fun ideas we’ve seen work well are:
+A few fun ideas to enhance the attendee experience are:

 - Create a branded video game

 - Set up an online marketplace with branded swag that people can order or have sent to them